deploy-f/botf/README.md

         PushL("You know.. it's very hard to recognize your command!");
         PushL("Please, write a correct text.
 Or use /start command");

-        // And finally, send buffered message
+        // And finally send buffered message
         await Send();
     }
 }